Krusade78/UGCProfiler/README.md

 As my free time is very limited now, universal support is going to take some time so, at this moment only four devices are available, those that I own for testing:
-- Saitek X52 joystick and throttle (internally the devices are separated into two differt HardwareIds).
+- Saitek X52 joystick and throttle (internally the devices are separated into two different HardwareIds).
 - Saitek Pro flight rudder pedals.
 - VKB Gladiator NXT.